 - Changelly: We like Changelly for its simplicity and ease of use.
 We’ve always found NEO is priced fairly and our transactions have been quick and hassle-free.

-- Binance: Another great place to buy NEO.
-Binance is one of the bigger exchanges and gives you access to many different cryptocurrencies, including NEO.
+- Binance: Another great exchange, Binance is one of the bigger platforms and gives you access to many different cryptocurrencies, including NEO.

 Step 3.
 Withdraw your NEO

-We’ve said it before and we’ll say it again, your best bet is to withdraw your coins as soon as you buy NEO.
+We’ve said it before and we’ll say it again, your best bet is to withdraw your coins relatively quickly.
 It’s much safer in your wallet than left on the exchange.

 How to trade NEO – step-by-step guide

-If you’re not looking to buy NEO, there’s no need for a wallet as you will be trading it on cryptocurrency brokerages.
+If you’re not looking to hold your coins for the long term, there’s no need for a wallet as you will be trading it on cryptocurrency brokerages.
 Because you’ll be trying to predict whether its value will go up or down over a short timeframe, you won’t actually be acquiring any currency.

 Step 1.
 Find a broker